Ashleigh Barty career statistics: Barty vs. Sabalenka

 Barty and Aryna Sabalenka have met eight times, with the head to head currently tied 4–4.
 They first met in the first round of the Australian Open in 2018 where Barty needed three sets to defeat Sabalenka.
 Sabalenka then won the next two encounters later in the year; once in the semifinals of the Wuhan Open and then just a month later in the Round Robin of the WTA Elite Trophy, both in straight sets, however Barty did go on to win the latter tournament.

 Barty then avenged those losses the year after at the Fed Cup, defeating her solidly in straight sets.
 They once again met each other in the semifinals of Wuhan, in a rematch of the previous years semifinal match, with Sabalenka taking the win once again.
 The next time they met was in the quarterfinals of the Miami Open in 2021 where Barty defeated her in three sets to defend her title.
 They then met in consecutive clay-court finals in the Stuttgart Open, where Barty prevailed, and the Madrid Open, where Sabalenka took her first WTA 1000 (Mandatory) title.

-Record against other players

-Record against top 10 players

-Barty's record against players who have been ranked in the top 10.
-Active players are in boldface.

-Record against No. 11–20 players

-Barty's record against players who have been ranked world No. 11–20.
-Active players are in boldface.